whitel1st/docem/README.md

 ```

-Uility to embed XXE and XSS payloads in docx,odt,pptx,etc - any documents that is a zip archive with bunch of xml files inside
+A utility to embed XXE and XSS payloads in docx, odt, pptx, etc - any documents that is a zip archive with bunch of xml files inside.

 This tool is a side-project of a colloborative research of document's internal structure with [ShikariSenpai](https://twitter.com/ShikariSenpai) and [ansjdnakjdnajkd](https://twitter.com/ansjdnakjdnajkd)

 ## What it is all about

-A lot of common document formats, such as doc,docx,odt,etc is just a zip file with a few xml files inside
+A lot of common document formats, such as doc,docx,odt,etc are just a zip files with a few xml files inside.

 ![diag0](https://github.com/whitel1st/docem/blob/master/pics/diag0.png "diag0")

-So why not embed XXE payloads in them?
+So why don't we try to embed XXE payloads in them?
-That was done by a great [research](http://oxmlxxe.github.io/reveal.js/slides.html#/) by Will Vandevanter (`_will_is`)
+That was done in a great [research](http://oxmlxxe.github.io/reveal.js/slides.html#/) by Will Vandevanter (`_will_is`)
 To create such documents with embedded payloads there is a famous tool called [oxml_xxe](https://github.com/BuffaloWill/oxml_xxe).

 But.
 It is not convenient to use `oxml_xxe` when you need to create hundreds of documents with payloads in different places.
 So there it goes - Docem.

-It works like that: You specify sample document - that is a doc that has some `magic_symbols` (in illustrations it is marked as `፨` (in program it is constant `XXCb8bBA9XX`))  that will be replaced by your reference to a payload in case of XXE payload, or will be replaces by your XSS payload.
+It works like that: You specify sample document - that is a doc that contains `magic_symbols` (in illustrations it is marked as `፨` (in program it is constant `XXCb8bBA9XX`)) that will be replaced by a XXE or XSS payload.

-Also there are three different types of `payload_type` - every type determine how every `magic_symbol` will be processed for a given file in a document.
+Also there are three different types of `payload_type` - every type determines how every `magic_symbol` will be processed for a given file in a document.
-Every `payload_type` described in section `Usage`.
+Every `payload_type` described in a section `Usage`.
 Here is a small scheme of how this works:

 ![diag1](https://github.com/whitel1st/docem/blob/master/pics/diag1.png "diag1")